mdnuruzzamannirob/fresh-harvests-frontend/README.md

 - Redux Toolkit & RTK Query for global state and API handling
 - Cookies-based session persistence
 - SEO-ready metadata for product pages and home page
-- Integration with Radix UI and React Icons for accessible and modern UI components
+- Integration with Shadcn UI and React Icons for accessible and modern UI components

 ---